PX4/PX4-Autopilot/apps/examples/pashello/README.txt

   device.c implements a simple device driver.
-Reads from this device will access the in-memory copy of hello.pex  This device driver is registered as /dev/pashello in the psuedo filesystem.
+Reads from this device will access the in-memory copy of hello.pex  This device driver is registered as /dev/pashello in the pseudo filesystem.